 Fulfills: Foundation requirement for students in their second semester sophomore or junior year.

 Course description: This course focuses on writing effective essays and research papers in disciplinary modes and in students’ fields of interest.
 It may include interviews, analysis of journal articles, and appropriate documentation style formats.
-Students' writing and research will focus on issues of peace and justice in selected countries and regions.
 Students work collaboratively, approaching issues from the perspective of their chosen majors.